 The cDNA arrays and Gene Chips discussed in this study have not been approved by the FDA for use in patients.

-M.D.
-Anderson Cancer Center, Houston, TXType of Session:
+Presenter: Lajos Pusztai Presenter's Affiliation: M.D.
+Anderson Cancer Center, Houston, TX Type of Session: Scientific

 Materials and Methods

 RNA was isolated from needle samples from 33 breast cancer patients and was hybridized from the same samples to two different platforms: Affymetrix GeneChip (an oligonucleotide array) and Millennium cDNA arrays

 A gene expression signature that predicted for pathologic complete response to neoadjuvant paclitaxel followed by 5-FU, doxorubicin, and cyclophosphamide was determined on each platform

 The resulting signatures were then tested for predictive value on the other platforms

 Using Generic Algorithm and Linear Discriminate Analysis, the top 100 5-gene sets from each platform were determined

 These gene sets were also compared across platforms for to determine their predictiveness

 30% of all corresponding genes derived from both platforms showed Pearson correlation coefficient of at least 0.7

 54% of clones from the cDNA chip matched at least one probe set from the Affymetrix chip